Guy Lombardo: Royal Canadians

 Between 1927 and 1954, Lombardo & His Royal Canadians sold well above 100 million records on all labels, including Columbia, Brunswick, Decca, and RCA Victor and estimates place his total worldwide record sales between 100 and 300 million copies.
-This figure makes the band one of the highest selling recording groups of all time, exceeded only by the Beatles, despite the much lower population base and family incomes of Lombardo's prime decades.
+This figure makes the band one of the highest selling recording groups of all time, despite the low population base and family incomes of Lombardo's prime decades.

 In 1929, Lombardo began a series of appearances at the Roosevelt Grill in the Roosevelt Hotel which lasted for over three decades.
 He also performed in Los Angeles during the 1930s, and became a naturalized citizen of the United States in 1938.
 He continued to tour in major cities within both Canada and the United States after leaving the Roosevelt Hotel in 1962.
 Yet, despite his success as a recording artist, some jazz critics described Lombardo's "sweet" big-band style as "boring, mainstream pap."
 The legendary jazz trumpeter Louis Armstrong disagreed and often described Lombardo's band as his favorite orchestra.
 In fact, Lombardo's band enjoyed remarkable broad appeal which crossed racial boundaries.
 While performing at the famed Savoy Ballroom in Harlem his band even set a new attendance record in 1930.

 After Guy Lombardo's death in 1977, his surviving brothers Victor and Lebert took over the Royal Canadians, though Victor left the band early in 1978 over creative differences.
 From 1980, the name was franchised out to various band leaders.
 Lebert died in 1993, passing rights to the band name to three of his six children.
 The band was revived in 1989 by Al Pierson and remained active as of 2021.